comp426-2022-fall/group10-final-project/docs/documentation.md

 curl http://localhost:5000/app/login/ -d "username=username&password=password"
 ```
 ```
-"You are already logged in as otheruser."
+"You are already logged in as other user."
 ```
 ```
 "Logged in as username."